Tim Hitchens

 Sir Timothy Mark Hitchens, (born 1962) is a British diplomat and a former Assistant Private Secretary to the Queen Elizabeth II, in the Royal Household of the Sovereign of the United Kingdom, 1999–2002.

 Hitchens was seconded from the Foreign and Commonwealth Office, to which he returned to become Head of the Africa Department (Equatorial).
 He had been First Secretary Political and Information, British High Commission, Islamabad and speechwriter for Foreign Secretary Douglas Hurd.

 Early life and career

-Hitchens was born in 1962, and educated at Dulwich College from 1972 to 1979.
+Hitchens was born in 1962 and educated at Dulwich College from 1972 to 1979.
 He then attended Christ's College, University of Cambridge, where he read English literature.
-After joining the Foreign and Commonwealth Office he studied Japanese, and then became Trade Secretary in Tokyo.
+After joining the Foreign and Commonwealth Office, he studied Japanese, and then became Trade Secretary in Tokyo.

 Career

-Hitchens was Private Secretary to The Rt Hon Tristan Garel-Jones, Minister of State for Europe at the Foreign and Commonwealth Office 1990 to 1993, and speechwriter to the Foreign Secretary The Rt Hon Douglas Hurd from 1993 to 1994.
+Hitchens was Private Secretary to The Rt Hon Tristan Garel-Jones, Minister of State for Europe at the Foreign and Commonwealth Office, 1990 to 1993, and speechwriter to the Foreign Secretary, The Rt Hon Douglas Hurd, from 1993 to 1994.
 He was Head of the Political Section at the British Embassy in Islamabad, Pakistan, 1994 to 1997.

-From 2005 to 2008 Hitchens was Deputy Ambassador at the British Embassy in Paris.
+From 2005 to 2008, Hitchens was Deputy Ambassador at the British Embassy in Paris.

-From autumn 2008, Hitchens took up the position Director, European Political Affairs, in London.
+From autumn 2008, Hitchens took up the position of Director, European Political Affairs, in London.
 In August 2010, he became Director, Africa.